Jsaunders20/C-Solar-System-Simulation/README.md

 # Orbital Simulation and Visualization Toolkit

 ## Introduction
 C++ toolkit for simulating celestial dynamics using Runge-Kutta 4th Order (RK4) integration.
 Models single/multi-body gravitational interactions and visualizes planetary motion.
+The paper "A Computational Study of the Gravitational Dynamics in a Multi-planetary System" provides the mathematical background, methodology and sample results from applying these simulation tools.

 ## Core Components
 1. RK4 Numerical Integration